NFL odds: How to bet Washington Football Team-Eagles, point spread, more

 FOX Sports betting analyst McIntyre: "Whether it's Jalen Hurts or Gardner Minshew at quarterback, it doesn't matter to me.
 This is a play against Washington here.
 I think there is still some value on Eagles -4."

-PICK: Eagles (-4 at FOX Bet) to win by more than 4 points
+PICK: Eagles (-4.5 at FOX Bet at time of pick) to win by more than 4.5 points

 Other Things To Know